mozzarellaV8/federal-firearms-licenses/00-project-proposal.md

 <sup>1</sup> Mass shootings in the United States by year, [Wikipedia](https://en.wikipedia.org/wiki/Category:Mass_shootings_in_the_United_States_by_year).
 Accessed March 27th, 2017.

 <sup>2</sup>Tufte-style sparkline plot originally translated to R by [Lukasz Piwek](http://motioninsocial.com/tufte/).

+<sup>n</sup> leftover  questions: How similar or different are any of these places to where I'm writing from now?